ChristianGaetcke/snipe-it/README.md

 ### Prerequisites

-The Windows10 client is pure powershell and uses forms (with a Base64 encoded Icon).
+The Windows client is pure powershell and uses forms (with a Base64 encoded Icon).
 You don't need to add any modules, as it uses only existing Powershell commands.
 The only drawback is an out of the box restricted execution policy, when it comes to downloaded powershell-scripts.
 That's why I added the helper.bat, which will just call an elevated powershell.